• Home

 As much fun as New Orleans is, there’s more to see in Louisiana.
 Our road trip took us to the highlights of Baton Rouge and then to Houma and the bayou, a place where land becomes water.

-Filed Under: Educational and Experiential, Louisiana, North America, Off the Beaten Path, Road Trips, U.S. Tagged With: Baton Rouge, Houma, Travel Styles
+Filed Under: Louisiana, North America, Off the Beaten Path, Road Trips, U.S. Tagged With: American South

 A Human Rights + Social Justice Road Trip in the American South